ascarter/godemo/README.md

-# gomobile
+# godemo

-Demo Go REST service for mobile clients
+A brief tour of the Go language

 ## Presentation